duova/SlotableFramework/README.md

 Vfx, Animation, and Audio functions - Blueprint functions that serve as an abstraction for audiovisual feature calls.
 These have prediction and replication in mind.
 They are designed for humanoid characters - where the usage is as simplified as possible - but can still be used for other rigs.

 Other concepts are generally self-explanatory.

+# Gauntlet

+Gauntlet code compiled with UAT cannot be in the project directory and is kept in a separate repository here: https://github.com/duova/SfTests.Automation.git